About the Orchid Society of Canberra

 The Society

 The trading table provides an opportunity for members to sell plants which are surplus to their needs or which they have raised for sale.
 A small commission is charged on sales.
 Also on sale are various orchid supplies (pots, cork etc).
+These supplies are for purchase by members only.

 Members display flowering plants at the meetings.
 The popular vote involves all members present voting for the plant they consider the best in each category and the plant they consider the best overall.